rsalmond/resume/README.md

 > RBC Toronto, ON 2009 - 2012, Technical Systems Analyst

-Automated code rollouts and maintenance of fifteen test environments for a large transaction processing application resulting in a nearly 50% reduction in testing time.
+Automated code rollouts and maintenance of fifteen test environments for a large transaction processing application resulting in a nearly fifty percent reduction in testing time.

 Ran and documented frequent software tests involving the integration and validation of new components, organization and upkeep of test data, cataloging of reports, and problem resolution.